 2.292 Leafing ― The action involving the floating and slight overlapping of certain metallic and other pigment particles, in the form of thin flakes, on the surface of a paint film.
 Leafing may occur when such pigments are mixed with a suitable vehicle and applied as a paint film

-2.293 Levelling ― The ability of a coat of wet paint to flow out to a level surface ( see also ‘flow’ and ‘pulling over’).
+2.293 Levelling ― The ability of a coat of wet paint to flow out to a level surface ( see ‘flow’ and ‘pulling over’).

 2.294 Life ― The period of time during which a paint film continues to serve the purpose for which it was designed.